 California law does not require a criminal conviction or even a police report for victims of crime to sue for damages.

-Most police officers in California will treat a sexual assault victim with dignity.
+Most police officers in California will treat a sexual violence victim with dignity.
 And an investigation is often helpful, even if no criminal charges get filed.
 It can help turn up evidence that might be useful in a lawsuit.
 And going to the police can help bolster the victim’s credibility in the civil case.

 With a civil lawsuit, the victim is actually a party to the proceedings.
 He or she gets to decide whether to move forward and whether or not to settle a case out of court.
 And because there is a lower burden of proof in a civil case, the case may still be viable.